Return to Mechanics of Materials Table of Contents

 Additional Video Content

-Understanding Stress Transformation
+Understanding Stress Transformations

 This video by the Efficient Engineer does an excellent job describing the use of the stress-transformation equations and how rotating an element affects depicted state of stress.